section-engineering-education/engineering-education/content/articles/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 ### Step 3: Import icons
 - Here we are going to import some icons for our bottomNavigationView.
 - We will import 5 icons, 4 for our bottomNavigationView and 1 for our Floating Action Button.
-- On the res file, right click on drawable-> New -> Vector Asset.
+- On the res file, right click on drawable followed by New then Vector Asset.
 ![creating a project](engineering-education/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/ading_vectorsAsset.png)
 - On the Clip Art, click on the clip art icon.
 - Search for a home icon select it then click Ok.